anniegiang/parallel-fizz-buzz/README.md

 ### Pre-reqs
 - npm
 - node
 - You have access to run the `fizzbuzz-workflow` that lives in GCP from Annie's account.
-Send Annie your email know if you need access.
+Send Annie your email if you need access.
 - gcloud CLI (optional)

 #### Steps